EDIorg/data-package-best-practices/docs/_posts/2019-11-21-using-bookdown.md

  DRAFT - DRAFT - DRAFT

 The major sections of this site are written in **Markdown**, and transformed to HTML with the **R bookdown** package.
-Original pages can be found at https://github.com/EDIorg/data-package-best-practices, and the site is served from the docs directory as gh-pages.
+Original pages can be found in subdirectories of this repository: https://github.com/EDIorg/data-package-best-practices, and the entire site is served from the docs directory as gh-pages.

 Each section is a bookdown-book, so it is **self-contained**.
 Using this format has these advantages:
 - books can be served through gh-pages
-- posting to a webserver (e.g., github;s) is controlled by running a script
+- posting to a webserver (e.g., github's) is controlled by running a script
 - bookdown can also create PDFs for archive or printing

 ## Requirements